Frankie (2019 film): Production

 In February 2018, it was announced Isabelle Huppert, Greg Kinnear, Marisa Tomei, Jérémie Renier and Andre Wilms had joined the cast of the film, with Ira Sachs directing the film, from a screenplay he wrote alongside Mauricio Zacharias.
 Saïd Ben Saïd and Michel Merkt will serve as producers on the film, while Lucas Joaquin and Kevin Chneiweiss will serve as executive producers under their Secret Engine and SBS Productions banners, respectively.
 In September 2018, Brendan Gleeson, Vinette Robinson, Ariyon Bakare, and Pascal Greggory joined the cast of the film.

 Filming

 Principal photography began in October 2018, primarily in the Portuguese Riviera.

 Release

 It had its world premiere at the Cannes Film Festival on May 20, 2019.
-Prior to, Sony Pictures Classics acquired U.S. distribution rights to the film.
+Prior to, Sony Pictures Classics acquired distribution rights to the film for North America, Eastern Europe including the CIS, Scandinavia, the Middle East, South Africa, Spain, India and airlines worldwide.
 It was released in France on August 28, 2019.
 It is scheduled to be released in the United States on October 25, 2019.